Venecia, Antioquia

-Venecia is a town and municipality in Antioquia Department, Colombia.
+Venecia is a town and municipality in southwest region of the Antioquia Department, Colombia.
+According to the 2018 census, the population comprised 10,280 people.
+The town includes Cerro Tusa, a pyramid-shaped mountain, and another mountain known as Cerro Bravo.

+The town was named after Venice, Italy because the area originally contained a large lagoon.

 History

 The settlement, from which later became the town, was founded on the 13 of January 1898.
 Venecia Municipality was isolated in a separate administrative unit in 1909.